 Right now, I have a wonderful daydream that runs through my head.
 It’s all based on my current life’s stresses and desires and goes something like this:

 It starts when I arrive at the airport for my flights back to America.
-There, a man that I like (but he doesn’t know if) shows up to say he wants me to stay.
+There, a man that I like (but he doesn’t know it) shows up to say he wants me to stay.
 There are tears and hopeful words exchanged and we agree to go out on a date when I return.

 Then I board my flight and moments later (it’s a fantasy, remember) I arrive in America where my family is eagerly awaiting my arrival.
 Once I settle in at my folks’ house, I apply for my new student visa then I hop on my bike to go meet George for coffee.
 The next few days are spent going here and there visiting family and friends.

-Of course, my visa is approved in record time and without problems, which means I am able to start planning for my return flights to Scotland.
-Then I spend a few more days visiting family and friends—and training for my marathon.
+Of course, my visa is approved in record time and without problems, which means I can start planning for my return flights to Scotland.
+Then I spend a few more days visiting family and friends – and training for my marathon.
 (My training runs are extremely easy and I feel energised the entire time I’m pounding the pavement.)

 Next, I’m back in Scotland, making my way across the finish line at the Loch Ness Marathon – where I’ve finished well under my goal time.
 (And I even beat my friend who’s running it with me.
 It is, after all, a fantasy.)

 As my daydream continues, I find myself settling into my PhD programme with ease – and finding things more financially stable than hoped, meaning I can get my own flat.
 The daydream also includes the man who is still in the picture, and we’re getting along very well.

 Yes, life is wonderful in my daydreams.